-- The ground level of the Town Centre will alter across the Town Centre lands so as to join at grade with the Luas Line.
-The new ground level will be the level from which building heights will be determined in the Town Centre (see Chapter 6).
-Where a building addresses two streets within the Town Centre, building height will be measured from the higher street. - A residential floor when measured externally can be up to 3.4m in general, and up to 4.5m when measured externally for ground floor units within Res 3 and Res 4 areas.
-A floor height of all other uses is 4.5m. - · The maximum height is measured externally from the ground floor to the building shoulder height/external wall height and excludes parapets, safety railings/walls/balustrades, green roofs, photovoltaics, lift overruns and plant, noting that the latter should be kept to a minimum and all to be of a reasonable height to be agreed with the Planning Authority. - Architectural features which stand above the main maximum building height as set out on Map 2.3 Building Heights, will be considered where it is demonstrated that they enhance the building quality, contribute to urban legibility and allow for variance in roof design or add distinctiveness to a building.
+- A residential floor when measured externally can be up to 3.4m in general, and up to 4.5m when measured externally for ground floor units within Res 3 and Res 4 areas.
+A floor height of all other uses is 4.5m. - The maximum height is measured externally from the ground floor to the building shoulder height/external wall height and excludes parapets, safety railings/walls/balustrades, green roofs, photovoltaics, lift overruns and plant, noting that the latter should be kept to a minimum and all to be of a reasonable height to be agreed with the Planning Authority. - Architectural features which stand above the main maximum building height as set out on Map 2.3 Building Heights, will be considered where it is demonstrated that they enhance the building quality, contribute to urban legibility and allow for variance in roof design or add distinctive- ness to a building.
 These elements shall not include floor area and are purely for architectural expression.
-All development proposals will need to demonstrate that protected views and prospects are retained in accordance with Section 2.11 of the Planning Scheme in this regard.

-• For the Commercial Plots, in instances where buildings do not follow the normal pattern of floors/storeys, consideration may be given to such uses based on the equivalent building height in metres.
+All development proposals will need to demonstrate that protected views and prospects are retained in accordance with Section 2.11 of the Planning Scheme in this regard. - For the Commercial Plots, in instances where buildings do not follow the normal pattern of floors/storeys, consideration may be given to such uses based on the equivalent building height in metres.
 This relates specifically to the Commercial Uses (CU) plots only.
 In such instances, the Applicant shall set out a rationale for same having regard to the nature of the uses.
-The onus shall be on the Applicant to adequately detail the rationale and to demonstrate that visually the proposal will not have an undue overbearing impact, and/or to introduce design elements to reduce the appearance of the resultant massing and scale.

-2.9.1 Criteria for Assessing Building Height in the Planning Scheme Area.
+The onus shall be on the Applicant to adequately detail the rationale and to demonstrate that visually the proposal will not have an undue overbearing impact, and/or to introduce design elements to reduce the appearance of the resultant massing and scale. - 2.9.1 Criteria for Assessing Building Height in the Planning Scheme Area.